 Another example is when there is an extended bivouac, like at the D-Day Conneaut event.
 For these events, there’s a side of the ground that is used as a launching point and where “command and control” can exist.

 For this kind of event, wire would be more appropriate both in historical terms and in practical terms.
-You can set up a switchboard and run field phones and wire out to where units are located.
+You can set up a message center with a switchboard and run field phones and wire out to where units are located.
 The field phones are easy to set up and move, and aren’t cumbersome.
 Plus units are typically hanging around their area, so someone will be available to take and make calls.

 You would probably need one or two other people to assist with set-up, tactical operation, and take-down.
 Might want to consider rotating people out so the same group of people aren’t stuck doing wire.
 You would train these people at the headquarters on how to run the switchboard and check wires.
 You could even do a wire patrol scenario where you go check the wires.

 Before the event starts, you would have an SOI briefing with a representative of the units who get field phones.
 You’d go over the basics of field phone operation and communication, and probably hand them Pamphlet 24-2.
-Extra equipment, such as batteries and tools, would be located at the Headquarters.
+Extra equipment, such as batteries and tools, would be located at the Message Center (aka) Headquarters.

 Depending on how much time and how large the event is, you could implement the flow chart below.